Waqar-Ul-Hassan/o4m/content/policies.md

 ## Paying with points

-If you have a lot of points from credit cards you can check this [website](https://www.higheredpoints.com/) to see how you can make payments using them.
+If you have points from credit cards you can check this [website](https://www.higheredpoints.com/) to see how you can make payments using them.